ibexa/documentation-developer/docs/commerce/payment/payment_method_filtering.md

 There are different ways you can extend your Payment module implementation.
 One of them is to [create a custom payment method type](extend_payment.md).

-In the following example you will learn, how to create `New Payment Method Type`.
+The following example shows, how to create `New Payment Method Type`.

 ### Add new custom payment method type